groonga/groonga/doc/source/contribution/documentation/introduction.rst

 You can generate HTML by the following command::

-  % make -C doc html
+  % cmake --build ../groonga.doc

-You can find generated HTML documentation at ``doc/locale/en/html/``.
+You can find generated HTML documentation at ``../groonga.doc/doc/en/html/``.

 Update
 ------